tiulia/laboratoare_awbd_an1/lab1_start/README.md

 ```

 #### Example 3
-Review in resources/applicationContextDI.xml the definition of beans with ids myDiscountCalculator, myBooksSubscription and myMoviesSubscription.
-Class BooksSubscription uses constructor DI.
-Class MoviesSubscription uses setter DI.
-We must difine the bean that we will inject as DiscountCalculator, i.e myDiscountCalculator.
+Review the definitions of beans with IDs 'myDiscountCalculator,' 'myBooksSubscription,' and 'myMoviesSubscription' in resources/applicationContextDI.xml.
+The class 'BooksSubscription' uses constructor dependency injection, while the class 'MoviesSubscription' uses setter dependency injection.
+We must define the bean that we will inject as 'DiscountCalculator,' i.e., 'myDiscountCalculator.'

 ```xml